Tariq A. Hassan, Ph.D. (2010)

 Mechanical Characterization of Egg Shell Based Bio-Nanocomposites

-Major Professor: Dr. Vijaya Rangari, Associate Professor of
+Major Professor: Dr. Vijaya Rangari, Professor of

 Materials Science & Engineering